 |Full disclosure: We may receive financial compensation when you click on links and are approved for products from our advertising partners.
 Opinions and product recommendations on APYGUY are those of our writers and have not been influenced, reviewed or approved by any advertiser.
 Learn more about how we make money.|

-Although most banks and credit unions won’t let kids or teens open an account until they’re at least 18 years old without a parent or guardian attached to it, parents can set up a sub-account from their current checking account that should provide a debit card for their kid(s).
-The same applies for kids’ credit cards.
-If you have a credit card and would like to add your teen as an authorized user, you can typically do so.
-A credit card for a teenager can help them start building credit early, but it also comes with some risks.
+Although most banks and credit unions won’t let kids or teens open an account until they’re at least 18 years old, parents can set up sub-accounts from their current checking account that should provide a free debit card for their child.

 Greenlight Kids’ Debit Card